d-khan/dslabs/intro/sorting-1.md

 # Sorting algorithms

 ## Objective
-Understand the working of sorting algorithms and evaluate algorithm efficiency
+Understand the working of sorting algorithms and evaluate the efficiency of the algorithm

 ## Pre-requisite
 Review "Sorting algorithms" from the book [Data Structures in C++](https://d-khan.github.io/ds)